aparrett/poker-ui-deprecated/README.md

 7. Once the code is reviewed, it will be merged into master on the original repository.

+## Known Issues

+* During the winning animation the user sees their new cards instead of their old ones because the next deal has already happened.
+* When a player folds in a 1v1, it shows the winner's cards.
+This should not happen.
+* The winning animations are not shown when the last player runs out of chips or leaves.
+* Restarting the server makes a user's hand disappear until they refresh their browser.

 ## To-Do

-Send me an email at `anthonyparrett7@gmail.com` for an invite to the [Trello board](https://trello.com/b/pBbdpTSe/appstories) where we are tracking the to-do list.
+Send me an email at `anthonyparrett7@gmail.com` for an invite to the [Trello board](https://trello.com/b/pBbdpTSe/appstories) where I am tracking the to-do list.